slin95hot/UE4FootstepsPlugin/How To Setup.md

   ![alt text](https://github.com/slin95hot/UE4FootstepsPlugin/blob/main/img/10.png)

-  13.open an animation sequence and add "Footstep_notify" at a frame you see the foot touch the ground.
+  [^1]13.open an animation sequence and add "Footstep_notify" at a frame you see the foot touch the ground.

    ![alt text](https://github.com/slin95hot/UE4FootstepsPlugin/blob/main/img/11.png

   14.set "Bone Name" to the name of the foot touching the ground;
+<h2>Manager:</h2>
+<h3>-manager is not necessary for the setup but its allow for more control.</h3>
+<h3>-the "FootStepsComponent" well spawn a manager of the specified class automatically if none are present in the level.</h3>
+<h3> -if no manager class has been selected the "FootStepsComponent" well spawn a base class manager if none are present in the level.</h3>
+<h3>-Do Not Change Variables Value Directly, use the functions in the "Footsteps Manager" Category.</h3>
+> changing variables value directly will not update the actors using it.